molgenis/molgenis.org/molgenis_documentation/REST API.md

 * R scripts are executed in R
 * Python scripts are executed in Python
-* Magma JavaScripts are executed in a JavaScript context
+* Magma JavaScript and JavaScript scripts are executed in a JavaScript context
-* JavaScripts TODO

 ### Content
 The actual script content goes here.